Vermont law protects some property and income from being taken by courts or by creditors trying to collect a debt. These are called exemption laws.

 But before you agree to repayment, you should know that you cannot be forced to pay a debt out of exempt income or property.
 If your income is exempt and you cannot afford to pay, you should not agree to make payments.

-Read this important notice about how to protect your property and income from debt collectors.
-This notice will tell you more about the most important exemptions that protect your property and income under Vermont and federal law.
+- Read this important information about how to protect your property and income from debt collectors.
+It will tell you more about the most important exemptions that protect your property and income under Vermont and federal law.

 - Use our sample letter to tell collection agencies to stop calling you.